KiwiCo Crates Review: Everything You Need to Know Before You Buy

 This Koala Crate included three project-based activities that would help little ones explore music in innovative ways.
 Activities focus on learning how to play instruments, listening to soundscapes, and creating their own unique music projects.

 We also used this opportunity to introduce the literary term, onomatopoeia.
-The story had several words that were formed by how they sound, such as clink, bum, and toot!
+The story used several words formed from their sounds, such as clink, bum, and toot!

 The magazine also had a section on the different sections of an orchestra.
 It gave a brief description of the conductor, as well as percussion, woodwind, brass, and string instruments.
-We talked about how every instrument could produce beautiful music by itself, and they could also work together in an orchestra or band to create different melodies and harmonies.
+We talked about how each instrument could produce beautiful music on its own, and how they could also work together in an orchestra or band to create different melodies and harmonies.

 The instruction booklet contained detailed directions for each instrument.
 The projects were not too complicated so preschoolers could do most of the construction with minimal help.